MbinOrg/mbin/docs/admin_guide.md

 effective_cache_size = 25GB
 ```

-**Note:** We try to set `huge_pages` to: `on` in PostgreSQL, in order to make this works you need to [enable huge pages under Linux (clikc here)](https://www.enterprisedb.com/blog/tuning-debian-ubuntu-postgresql) as well!
+**Note:** We try to set `huge_pages` to: `on` in PostgreSQL, in order to make this works you need to [enable huge pages under Linux (click here)](https://www.enterprisedb.com/blog/tuning-debian-ubuntu-postgresql) as well!
 Please follow that guide. and play around with your kernel configurations.

 ### Yarn